W0rthlessS0ul/HackRF-Files/README.md

 -----
 ## The repository is still under development.
-Currently, not all signals have been uploaded, but I'm actively working on it.
+At the moment, not all signals have been uploaded, but I am actively working on it.
-You can help expedite the process by adding this repository to your favorites or by treating me to a coffee (more caffeine = less sleep = more work).
+I strive to release one update each day.
+Thank you for your patience and support as I continue to enhance this repository for you.

 -----
 ## Thank you for your support!